Workers' Compensation: Vermont

 - In addition to paying medical costs, workers' compensation pays for wage replacement and other benefits.
 See Other Benefits.

-- Employers cannot refuse to hire someone who has filed a workers' compensation claim.
+- Employers may not refuse to hire someone who has filed a workers' compensation claim.
 See Retaliation and Interference.

 - Mediation may be required to resolve certain workers' compensation disputes.
 See Claims Procedure.